 Before you go inside Holyrood Palace, you visit the courtyard.
 You can see that the building is laid out in a quadrangle.
 The design is classical, with different columns on each level that get more ornate on the higher floors.
 It was in this courtyard that Zara Phillips, the Queen’s granddaughter and Mike Tindall, the former England Rugby Player had their wedding reception.

-Note: No photos are allowed inside the Palace.
-The photos of the Palace room included in this post have been provided by the Royal Collection Trust.
+Note: The photos of the Palace rooms included in this post have been provided by the Royal Collection Trust.

 Royal Dining Room

-Next you move inside and up the Great Stairs into the Royal Dining Room which has been used since the time of Queen Victoria.
-When we visited the room was set up with the table that the Queen dines at and can be expanded up to 30 people.
+Next, you move inside and up the Great Stairs into the Royal Dining Room which has been used since the time of Queen Victoria.
+When we visited, the room was set up with the table that the Queen dines at which can be expanded to seat up to 30 people.
 It was interesting to learn that the Queen sits at the middle of the table and not the head.
 This way it is easier for her to talk to more people.

 The Throne Room